contao/docs/docs/manual/layout/templates/twig/twig-template-reuse.en.md

 [global templates](../manage/#global-templates) from the `/templates` folder they are parent templates that you can customize.
-The parent templates (base templates) of the core, from extensions or the application can be replaced by a [global-template](../manage/#global-templates) from the folder `/templates` once basically for all elements of a type or global [variant-templates](../manage/#global-variants-templates) can be provided for all made available.
-A variant template can either directly be a template from the core from the core, extensions or applications or a global template from the folder `/templates`.
+The parent templates (base templates) of the core, from extensions or the application can be replaced by a [global-template](../manage/#global-templates) within the `/templates` folder for all elements.
+Global [variant templates](../manage/#global-variants-templates) can also be provided.
+A variant template adjusts a template from the core, an extension or the application - or another global template from the `/templates` folder.

 In addition, [theme-specific templates](../manage/#theme-specific-templates) are available, but they do not belong to the template hierarchy because they are created at runtime.